Skip to main content

 Submitproposer onlyLead proposer submits with coProposers[] — Draft state

-Fee distribution100% to proposerSplit per coProposers[] + lead remainder
+Fee distribution100% to proposerSplit per coProposers[] at settlement; lead gets 10000 - sum(splitBps) remainder

 Settlement Fee Distribution